std4lqi/docs-site/docs/extend/extend-apiml/api-mediation-onboard-your-service.md

 As an API developer, use this guide to onboard your REST API service into the Zowe API Mediation Layer.
 This article outlines a step-by-step process to make your API service available in the API Mediation Layer.

 ## Communication between the application client and application server
-the API ML Discovery Service uses [Netflix/Eureka](https://github.com/Netflix/eureka) as a communication technology.
+The API ML Discovery Service uses [Netflix/Eureka](https://github.com/Netflix/eureka) as a communication technology.
 Eureka is a REST (Representational State Transfer) based service that is primarily used to locate services.

 Eureka has [endpoints](https://github.com/Netflix/eureka/wiki/Eureka-REST-operations) to onboard (register) your service to the API ML Discovery Service.
 Use Eureka endpoints to register your service with the Discovery Service and send a periodic heartbeat to the Discovery Service.

 ### Service registration
-Registering requires that the following list of parameters are defined by Eureka.
+Registration requires that the following list of parameters are defined by Eureka.
 These parameters are sent to the server at the time of registration.

 When your application starts, call the following API with the POST method in the following format: